 For an NB-IoT cell, the UE may assume NRS EPRE is constant across the downlink NB-IoT system bandwidth and constant across all subframes that contain NRS, until different NRS power information is received.

 The downlink NRS EPRE can be derived from the downlink narrowband reference-signal transmit power given by nrs-Power + nrs-PowerOffsetNonAnchor, where the parameter nrs-Power is provided by higher layers and nrs-powerOffsetNonAnchor is zero if it is not provided by higher layers.
 The downlink narrowband reference-signal transmit power is defined as the linear average over the power contributions (in [W]) of all resource elements that carry narrowband reference signals within the operating NB-IoT system bandwidth.

+A UE may assume that the ratio of NWUS EPRE to NRS EPRE is 0 dB for an NB-IoT cell with one NRS antenna port and -3 dB for an NB-IoT cell with two NRS antenna ports.

 A UE may assume the ratio of NPDSCH EPRE to NRS EPRE among NPDSCH REs (not applicable to NPDSCH REs with zero EPRE) is 0 dB for an NB-IoT cell with one NRS antenna port and -3 dB for an NB-IoT cell with two NRS antenna ports.